MozamelJawad/My_Portfolio/README.md

 ### Deployment

-Project can be deploy by using the gh-pages and other web plaform.
+Project can be deployed by using the gh-pages and other web platforms.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>